aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to WORDML" h2="Transform EML to WORDML within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This process is necessary to make emails compatible with different email clients and applications.

+<h2>How Aspose.Total helps for eml to wordml conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to add powerful file format conversion features in their applications.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EML file format to HTML and then export HTML to WORDML respectively.

+Aspose.Email for C++ API provides the capability to convert EML file format to HTML.
+It supports various features such as reading and writing emails in EML format, adding attachments, saving emails as drafts, and more.
+It also supports various email clients such as Outlook, Gmail, Yahoo, and others.

+Aspose.Words for C++ API provides the capability to export HTML to WORDML.
+It supports various features such as creating, editing, and converting documents in various formats, including DOC, DOCX, RTF, HTML, and more.
+It also supports various features such as formatting, inserting images, adding headers and footers, and more.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to WORDML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++ package, developers can easily add powerful email conversion features in their applications.
+It provides the capability to convert EML file format to HTML and then export HTML to WORDML.
+This makes it easy for developers to add email conversion features in their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}